-The Antique Cellarette was also called an Antique Wine Cooler and it was a very important piece of furniture in the late 18th and early 19th Century.
-It was a receptacle in which wine was stored before use at the dining table or under the pedestal sideboard.
-The wine would have been placed into the Cellarette directly from the cellar and this would keep it cool during the evening meal as wine was preferred to be consumed chilled.
-The Wine cooler was mainly only seen during the late Georgian to the Regency periods due to a Victorian design of having a fitted drawer in a sideboard with led lined dividers to store your wine so the free standing Cellarets usefulness became obsolete.
+The Antique Cellarette, also called an Antique Wine Cooler, was a very important piece of furniture in the late 18th and early 19th Century.
+It was a receptacle in which wine was stored before use at the dining table stored under the pedestal sideboard.
+The wine would have been placed into the antique Cellarette directly from the cellar and this would keep it cool during the evening meal as wine was preferred to be consumed chilled.
+The free standing antique wine cooler was mainly only seen during the late Georgian to the Regency periods.
+This was due to a Victorian design of having a fitted drawer in a sideboard with led lined dividers to store your wine, so the free standing antique Cellarette became obsolete.
 They were mainly constructed from Mahogany, sometimes with a flat top but also you can see them with a sarcophagus shaped top.
+Only the very wealthy would own a piece of furniture like this as bottled wine was only consumed by people with status in the 18th Century.
+They had money to spend, so would commission a quality piece to display to their guests when dining in their home.
 Have a look below at our lovely examples available for sale.

-Below are a few examples of previously sold Cellaretts, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.
+Below are a few examples that we have sold but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

 This rare antique cellaret has a moulded top on a tapering body with unusual scrolled carved feet.
 This really is a superb piece of antiquity and one of this period and quality are not often found available for sale.